Why Children with ADHD Act Younger Than Their Age

 This region manages executive functions, the mental skills that help children:

-In all children, the prefrontal cortex is the last part of the brain to fully mature, often continuing into the early to mid-twenties, while in children with ADHD, this “construction” follows a slower, shifted timeline.3
+In all children, the prefrontal cortex is the last brain region to fully mature, often developing into the mid-twenties.
+In children with ADHD, this process follows the same path but on a slower, shifted timeline.3

-Research shows children with ADHD may have slightly smaller total brain volume and experience a 2–3 year developmental lag in executive function.4,1,5,6
+Research shows children with ADHD may experience a two to three year developmental lag in these executive function skills.4,1,5,6

 How This Delay Looks in Everyday Life (Signs of Brain Maturity Delay in ADHD)